From Singapore to the UK,

 Home to some of the most horrific crypto hacks, exchanges have suffered tremendously from the lack of regulations.
 Additionally, their target market is largely made up of new and inexperienced traders adding to the risk involved.
-The true sufferers of these hacks are the exchanges, the industry itself, and especially the users.
-These crypto holders who have no recourse in an unregulated exchange when a hack
+The sufferers of these hacks include the exchanges, the industry itself, and most especially, the users.
+These crypto holders have no recourse when a hack occurs in an unregulated exchange.

 In most countries, regulation efforts have focused mainly on ICOs.
 While it may seem like this is in the interest of protecting investors, some might say that it is control and cryptocurrency tax concerns that are the driving forces behind ICO regulation.

 The backlash against ICOs has brought to light the ‘scam ICO’, while heralding in new fundraising mechanisms for tech startups, like the TGE, STO, and TDE (token generation event, security token offering, token distribution event).
 But without regulation, raising crypto capital by any of these means will still slow down blockchain companies who are trying to develop their crypto projects.
 Recent SEC actions have made that painfully clear.

 While federal regulators are working on ironing things out, self-regulation opportunities are cropping up to support these startups.
 This is good because: